ecluse:ecluse-core

 • wrHeartbeat :: WorkerHeartbeat

-The consume-loop heartbeat, advanced on every successful poll and read by the liveness probe.
+The consume-loop heartbeat, advanced on every successful poll and every completed job (see recordWorkerProgress) and read by the liveness probe.

 • wrMetrics :: WorkerMetricsPort